development

 A JSON file hosted at your domain's .well-known directory that tells Apple which apps are authorized to handle URLs from that domain for Universal Links and App Clips.

-The apple-app-site-association (AASA) file is a JSON document that establishes a verified connection between your web domain and your iOS app.
-It must be hosted at https://yourdomain.com/.well-known/apple-app-site-association.
+The apple-app-site-association (AASA) file is a JSON document that links your web domain to your iOS app.
+You must host it at https://yourdomain.com/.well-known/apple-app-site-association.

 File Structure